Cooperative Community Efforts - Community, Private & Public Partnership

 (b) consideration of impacts on businesses and economic vitality;

-• 4) Deschutes Watershed Management - both the rural and urban areas
+(c) support "livability of the downtown area. - 4) Deschutes Watershed Management - both the rural and urban areas

 (a) improve/protect water quality in the fresh and marine waters;